-Picking a cable-free pair of cans carries little to no downside today, and there’s certainly no compromise in terms of sound quality or gaming performance.
+Picking a cable-free pair of cans carries little-to-no downside today, and there’s certainly no compromise in terms of sound quality or gaming performance.
 Our top pick right now is the SteelSeries Arctis 7, which pairs brilliant sound via efficiently used neodymium drivers with top-quality comfort and design.
-The wireless is extremely strong on the Arctis 7 too.
-If you're looking for something a little different, the Razer Nari Ultimate is our #2 pick, as it adds haptic feedback technology to the earcups, so you can actually feel the bigger noises as they happen.
-It's a feature that will likely be imitated by other headset makers in the future, but Razer leads the way right now.
+If you're looking for something a little different, the Razer Nari Ultimate—our number 2—adds haptic feedback technology, so you can actually feel the bigger noises as they happen.
+Exciting.

 We’re always looking for outside-the-box solutions to great gaming sound too, so in the creation of this guide we consider products from outside the gaming market and into the audiophile and studio spheres.
-Regardless, what you’ll find here are the best wireless headsets money can buy right now in terms of sound, comfort, battery life and features.
+But regardless of their origin, you can be sure that you'll find the best wireless headsets right here.
+In terms of pulling the trigger, don't forget that July will bring Amazon Prime Day PC deals, which could save you a decent chunk on a headset.

 1. Steelseries Arctis 7